 Can you open a closed adoption?

-In most closed adoption cases, once the adoption is complete a new birth certificate for the child is drawn up with the adoptive parents’ name on the document.
-The original birth certificate with the biological parents’ names are sealed along with the adoption documents.
+In most closed adoption cases, once the adoption is complete, a new birth certificate for the child is drawn up with the adoptive parents’ name on the document.
+The original birth certificate with the biological parents’ names is sealed, along with the adoption documents.

 Sometimes, however, some agencies and states leave this public at the request of the biological parents.
 Typically in these situations, only the adopted person, parents, and biological parents can access the sealed documents.
 Access to sealed adoption documents may differ from state to state, so your best bet is to hire an adoption attorney to read and traverse through the legalese for you.

 Though closed adoptions used to be the norm, they are now relatively rare in the United States, accounting for only around five percent of all adoptions.
 Closed adoptions are, however, still common in America when it comes to adopting babies or children from other countries.
 Typical costs for a closed adoption of a child from the States can range from $20,000 to $40,000, while an international closed adoption could cost between $25,000 and $50,000, plus other expenses like travel, accommodations when you get to the destination, etc.

 That said, if you find yourself leaning toward the closed adoption option Nicole Witt, Executive Director of The Adoption Consultancy, TODAY Contributor, and host of Adopting!
 The Podcast, has some advice on the matter and strongly recommends doing your due diligence beforehand.